Evan Almighty: Home media

-The film was released on HD DVD and DVD on October 9, 2007, by Universal Studios Home Entertainment, and was the fourth-most rented DVD of the week earning $6.4 million.
-In the film's first six weeks of release it earned $27,676,676 in domestic DVD sales.
-The HD DVD and DVD's special features include deleted scenes, outtakes, cast interviews, and footage of the animals used in the film.
-The film was released on Blu-ray on August 7, 2012.
+Evan Almighty was released on HD DVD and DVD on October 9, 2007, by Universal Studios Home Entertainment, and was the fourth-most rented DVD of the week earning $6.4 million.
+In the film's first six weeks of release, it earned $27,676,676 in domestic DVD sales.
+The HD DVD and DVD's special features include deleted scenes, outtakes, cast interviews, and footage of the animals that were used in the film.
+The film was later released on Blu-ray on August 7, 2012.

-Proposed ban
+Proposed ban in Malaysia

 Malaysia's Muslim Consumers Association (PPIM) called for a ban on the film, claiming it is offensive to Islam.
 Secretary-General Maamor Osman claimed that the film was depicting the great flood as comedy and characterized God with the portrayal of a human, both of which are considered blasphemous in Islam.
 Similarly there was some public protest against Bruce Almighty being shown in theaters, but that film was released on DVD and was also shown on television broadcasts.
 Evan Almighty was still released in Malaysia on August 23, 2007.